 A region in Orange County, Va., south of the Rapidan River, that was the scene of battles during the Civil War in 1863 and 1864.

-B. N. Creary, sometimes spelled B. N. Crary, was a wooden-hulled, side-wheel steamer built in 1864 at Brooklyn, N.Y.
-Acquired by the Union Navy at New York City on 30 May 1864 and simultaneously renamed Wilderness, she fitted out at the New York Navy Yard and was commissioned on 20 July 1864.
+B. N. Creary, sometimes spelled B. N. Crary, was a wooden-hulled, side wheel steamer built in 1864 at Brooklyn, N.Y.
+Acquired by the Union Navy at New York City on 30 May 1864 and simultaneously renamed Wilderness, she fitted out at the New York Navy Yard, Brooklyn, and was commissioned on 20 July 1864.

-After arriving at Hampton Roads shortly thereafter, Wilderness was assigned immediately to the 2d Division of the North Atlantic Blockading Squadron.
-She operated between Hampton Roads and various points along the James River through the end of August.
+After arriving at Hampton Roads shortly thereafter, Wilderness was assigned immediately to the Second Division of the North Atlantic Blockading Squadron.
+She operated between Hampton Roads and various points along the James River through the end of August 1864.
 While she performed a variety of duties during that time, she operated primarily as a supply ship.
 She also served as a transport and dispatch vessel when the occasion demanded.
-On the average, she apparently made two trips upriver from Hampton Roads per week, delivering fresh vegetables and provisions to the crews of naval vessels operating up the James River and to the crews of the lighthouses situated along that waterway.
+On the average, she apparently made two trips up river from Hampton Roads per week, delivering fresh vegetables and provisions to the crews of naval vessels operating up the James River and to the crews of the lighthouses situated along that waterway.

 Occasionally, however, nearby action enlivened her predominately pedestrian duties.
 On 15 July 1864, when Confederate guns located near Malvern Hill fired on Union ships, Wilderness made a night run down the James with casualties embarked, bound for the hospital at Norfolk.
 On the 27th of that month, Wilderness was compelled by the heavy movement of Union troops across two pontoon bridges spanning the James to remain between them.
 While thus immobile, the side-wheeler observed the gunboats Agawam and Mendota shelling Confederate positions across nearby Four Mile Creek.

-On 25 August, Acting Rear Admiral S. P. Lee, commanding the North Atlantic Blockading Squadron, reported to Secretary of the Navy Gideon Welles that "to promote the efficiency of the blockade of the bars" (off the North Carolina coast) he had directed Capt.
-Melancton Smith, the commander of naval forces on the James, "to have the Wilderness prepared at once for service on the blockade of Wilmington."
-By 1 September, when Admiral Lee reported the composition of his squadron, he listed Wilderness as a "supply steam; ordered to fit out as gunboat and join (the) blockade."
+On 25 August 1864, Acting Rear-Adm.
+S. Phillips Lee, commanding the North Atlantic Blockading Squadron, reported to Secretary of the Navy Gideon Welles that "to promote the efficiency of the blockade of the bars" (off the North Carolina coast) he had directed Capt.
+Melancthon Smith, the commander of naval forces on the James, "to have the Wilderness prepared at once for service on the blockade of Wilmington."
+By 1 September, when Admiral Lee reported the composition of his squadron, he listed Wilderness as a "supply steam; ordered to fit out as gunboat and join [the] blockade."

-By late October, Wilderness had been armed with a battery of four 24-pounders, enabling her to be classed as a gunboat.
-On 28 October, Rear Admiral David D. Porter, the new commanding officer of the North Atlantic Blockading Squadron, issued orders to Acting Master Henry Arey, commanding the newly converted sidewheeler, to "proceed and report to the senior officer off Eastern Bar (Cape Fear River) for duty on the blockade as a chaser."
+By late October 1864, Wilderness had been armed with a battery of four 24-pounders, enabling her to be classed as a gunboat.
+On 28 October, Rear-Adm.
+David D. Porter, the new commanding officer of the North Atlantic Blockading Squadron, issued orders to Acting Master Henry Arey, commanding the newly converted sidewheeler, to "proceed and report to the senior officer off Eastern Bar (Cape Fear River) for duty on the blockade as a chaser."

 The prize turned out to be the British blockade-runner Annie and was described by Arey as "... a fine steamer, with two propellers, one smokestack and . . . schooner-rigged."
 Sailors from Wilderness boarded the ship, finding her cargo to consist of 540 bales of cotton, 30 tons of pressed tobacco, and 14 casks of "spirits of turpentine."
 Niphon took on board the passengers and crew of the runner while Wilderness took charge of the prize.
 During the transfer of prisoners, Confederate guns at neaby Fort Fisher opened fire on the Union vessels.
 One shell struck Wilderness, passing through her hurricane deck on the starboard side and going through a water tank at the port gangway, where it exploded, damaging the rim of the gunboat's port wheel.